 My background is interdisciplinary, my interests many and wide-ranging.
-I was educated at Georgetown University’s School of Foreign Service, and at Trinity College, Dublin.
+I was educated at Georgetown University’s School of Foreign Service, and at Trinity College, Dublin, where I received a first-class honours degree in Modern History.
 I work as a musician and as an independent editor, though I constantly strive to interweave my work and my personal pursuits into one creatively integrated life.

 On the musical side, I am a performer, producer, and artistic director.
-This work has taken me around the world: to Broadway, Carnegie Hall, and The Kennedy Center, to L'Olympia and the Folies Bergères in Paris, to theatres from Shanghai to São Paulo, and even to a bullring in Mallorca.
+This work has taken me around the world: to Broadway, Carnegie Hall, and The Kennedy Center, to L'Olympia and the Folies Bergères in Paris, to theatres from Shanghai to São Paulo, and even to a stage in the center of a bullring in Mallorca.
 I am currently artistic director of un grand spectacle in France called ‘Fête de la St. Patrick et de la Bretagne’, and a member of the trio Open the Door for Three.

-I am humbled to have once been described by the legendary author and broadcaster Studs Terkel* as ‘a one man ecumenical movement’, but in that spirit I truly seek to listen, read, cook, observe, travel, ask questions, and pursue the unorthodox with equal curiosity.
+I am humbled to have once been described by the legendary author and broadcaster Studs Terkel* as ‘a one-man ecumenical movement’.
+In that spirit, I truly seek to listen, read, write, cook, observe, travel, ask questions, and pursue the unorthodox with equal curiosity.